corda/corda/docs/source/performance-testing/installation.rst

     An example of the ``jmeter.properties`` file used to configure JMeter.
 If you need a custom configuration, it is recommended to base it on this file.

+``sample-server-rmi.config``
+    An annotated sample for the server RMI mapping required to use remote JMeter over SSH tunnels.
+See :ref:`ssh_tunnel` for details.

 Installation
 ============